App Volumes architecture

 - Create Application Pools and entitle users

-For more instructions, see Deliver Horizon Published Apps on Demand.
+For more instructions, see Deliver Horizon Published Apps on Demand

 When a user requests an application delivered by Horizon Apps on Demand, Horizon and App Volumes work together to attach the application package to an RDSH server in real-time.

-Figure 27: Apps on Demand logical flow
+Figure 25: Published Apps on Demand logical flow

 - The user selects the published application from their Horizon entitlements.